 How do I become a donor?

-To become a donor, or to adopt a family, you can sign up online beginning October 24, 2016.
-A link will be provided as the sign-up date approaches.
-If you would like to be added to our donor reminder list for 2016, please contact us via email or by phone at 519-829-0855.
+To become a donor, or to adopt a family, you can sign up online in October at http://childrensfoundation.org/what-we-do/adopt-a-family/for-donors/become-a-donor.
+If you would like to be added to our donor reminder list, please contact us via email or by phone at 519-829-0855.

 How much does it cost to adopt a family?

 The cost to adopt a family depends upon the size of the family and the ages of the children.
 When you sign-up to be a donor, we will ask you for your budget and match you accordingly, or we may suggest other valuable ways you can donate such as purchasing a Special Item or donating grocery or gift cards.